PsyTeachR/data-skills-v2/docs/11-resiliance1.md

 The zip file contains three files:

 * `demographic_data` contains the participant ID, age, gender, and treatment condition (1 = control, 2 = intervention).
-* `questionnaire_data` contains the participant ID and then their responses to each question on the Brief Resilence Scale.
+* `questionnaire_data` contains the participant ID and then their responses to each question on the Brief Resilience Scale.
 * `scoring.csv` contains the scoring information for the questionnaire as some of the items are reverse-scored (also known as backward scoring).

 Is `demographic_data` in wide-form or long-form? <select class='webex-select'><option value='blank'></option><option value='answer'>wide-form</option><option value=''>long-form</option></select>